Matt Friction: 1998-2003: Silent Friction and early career

-2003-2009: The Pink Spiders
+2003-2009, 2010-present: The Pink Spiders

 2009-2010: Subsequent projects

 In 2009, with the Pink Spiders on hiatus, Friction announced that he was focusing on two new projects.
 One group, Matt Friction & the Cheap Shots, completed an album in the summer of 2009 in Sausalito, California with producer Jerry Harrison.
 A new release entitled Matt Friction & the Cheap Shots and containing nine songs was published online in February 2010 through the band's bandcamp website.
 The album included a cameo by Brett Anderson from The Donnas.

 His next project was doo-wop/garage outfit The Dozen Dimes, who began recording in February 2010.
 The band released an album on its website, thedozendimes.com, on April 6, 2010, entitled Get Real Gone With...
 The Dozen Dimes.
 The 11-track release drew influences from a variety of musical genres, including doo-wop, garage rock, psychedelic pop, and soul.
 An early version of The Dozen Dimes' song "Maybelline" is featured on the Projects' MySpace page.